As of May 2009 you will be able to save time and money by getting green before May 2011.

 Current Confirm subscribers should contact Confirm Customer Assistance at 800-238-3150 for instructions on how to use their Subscriber ID within the Mailer ID field and to modify their account to accept the Intelligent Mail barcode.

-What is the difference between basic IMb and Full-Service IMb standards?
+What is the difference between Basic IMb and Full-Service IMb standards?

 The difference comes down to customer choice.
 The basic IMb qualifies you for automation discounts and is fairly easy to implement.
 The Full-Service IMb is more rigorous and complicated to implement and requires software.
 Full-Service provides larger discounts and free address quality updates.